How to Fix Hosts File (Java Only)

 Step 6

-Look for 2 lines containing ‘mojang’ and delete those two lines completely.
+Look for all lines containing ‘mojang’ and delete these lines completely.
 Save and close Notepad.

 Step 7